adesamaa/cybersecurity-portfolio/incident-response-playbook/phishing-response-playbook.md

-# PHISHING INCIDENT RESPONSE PLAYBOOK
+# Phishing Incident Response Playbook
 A phishing email can come in any for.
 This playbook provides a structured approach for Tier 1 SOC analysts to handle any phishing incident from detection to resolution.

 ## Purpose